 The UK Government has introduced a requirement to show photo ID when voting at a polling station at some elections.
 This applied for the first time in Salford at local councillor elections on Thursday 4 May 2023.
+It continues to apply to future elections including the next general election if it falls after October 2023.

 Previously voters just had to confirm their name and address on arrival at the polling station.
 Now you will have to show an acceptable form of photo ID.
 You may already have a form of photo ID that is acceptable.
 You can check the list of acceptable voter ID documents below.